 - Hiring an Indigenous Summer Law Student for 2020

-- Requesting the creation of an Indigenous Navigator position to support all self-identifying Indigenous participants
+- Requesting the creation of an CRT Navigator position to support all self-identifying Indigenous participants

 - Providing cultural competency training and Trauma-informed Practice training for all CRT staff and members